Reverse Engineering Patent Infringement

 If a work's nature requires some type of copying to allow for a better understanding of how it works, the nature allows for reverse engineering and considers it to be fair use.
 In the Atari and NES example, Atari using reverse engineering to figure out the object code was considered fair use.
 However, since the copy of the listing document was obtained fraudulently, Atari could not use the fair use defense in the lawsuit.
 As long as an individual or company using reverse engineering creates an original product, they should not be considered to be infringing on another's copyright.

 Under current trade secret laws in the U.S., reverse engineering is viewed as a fair and legal way to learn more about a trade secret, as long as the product was acquired by honest and fair means.
 However, acquisition of the product honestly and fairly can have a broad definition that is up for debate.
 If the recipient of a software program signed a contract with a clause that restricted reverse engineering, but the vendor has been leaking information about the product to the press, would this be considered fair and honest?
 This example comes from an early case around patenting software, Stac v.
 Microsoft.

 If you need help with reverse engineering patent infringement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.